Planning Can Make The Divorce Process Go More Smoothly

 If your spouse has asked for a divorce or served you divorce papers, you should meet with an attorney as soon as possible to start building a plan.

 Attorney Jeffrey H. Jones in Bartlett has valuable information and advice to share on ways to plan for your Tennessee divorce.
-Since 1977, The Law Offices of Jeffrey Jones has served family law clients in West Tennessee.
+Since 1977, The Law Office of Jeffrey Jones has served family law clients in West Tennessee.
 With years of experience to draw on, his legal counsel can provide guidance and reassurance as you approach divorce.

 You can learn ways to be proactive for the sake of your and your children’s best interests in case divorce comes to pass.
 Specifics will differ depending on unique factors in a marriage, but here are a few examples of ways to get ready for a Tennessee divorce: